Keyboard shortcuts

 5. Initialize with SMTP Disabled

-await storeJson.write(effects, {
+await storeJson.merge(effects, {

 smtp: { selection: "disabled", value: {} },